-Injectafter lawsuits are starting to be filed around the country amid allegations that the iron supplement causes hypophosphatemia (HPP), leading to fatigue, muscle pain and weakness, and bone pain.
+Injectafter lawsuits have been filed around the country amid allegations that the iron supplement causes hypophosphatemia (HPP), leading to fatigue, muscle pain and weakness, and bone pain.

 Infectafer Lawsuit Update – July 2022

 A total of 13 Injectafer product liability lawsuits have been filed in federal courts so far in 2022.
 12 of the 13 Injectafer lawsuits were filed in the Eastern District of Pennsylvania and 1 of the cases was filed in the Middle District of Florida.

 There are now a total of about 40 Injectafer lawsuits pending in federal courts and a similar number of cases pending in Pennsylvania state courts.
 There is still no indication that an MDL consolidation may be in the works and unless the number of cases increases dramatically that is unlikely to change.